nasa/fprime/docs/Tutorials/HowTo/communication.md

 2. Events, telemetry, and commands
 3. Component behavior

+When developing a communications component whose purpose is to replace the `Svc::ComStub` component and work alongside the `Svc::ComQueue` component, the component must meet the following requirements:

+1. Sending `Svc::ComStatus::Ready` must be done once when communication is initially ready.
+2. `Svc::ComStatus::Ready` may be sent once and only once for each send buffer received.
+If a `Svc::ComStatus::Fail` is sent instead then only one `Svc::ComStatus::Ready` may follow up when communication is restored.
+3. The communications component must include at-least the ports defined in [Svc::ComStub](TODO).

 The example requirements are shown below.
 These are:

 | Requirement ID | Description                                                                              |